Skip to main content

 • The query can retrieve data from either Events or Metrics Splunk indexes.

-• Dataset time ranges are segmented into 15-second chunks and aggregated as shown in the table:
+• Dataset time ranges are segmented into 15-second chunks.
+Dataset aggregation depends on the metric type.

 Dataset aggregation